Devolutions/devolutions-labs/azure-lab-access.md

 # Azure Lab Access

 Welcome to Devolutions Labs!
-Chances are that you are on this page because you have received an email invitation to an [Azure Lab Services](https://azure.microsoft.com/en-us/services/lab-services/) virtual machine preconfigured with [Remote Desktop Manager](https://remotedesktopmanager.com/) and [Wayk Bastion](https://wayk.devolutions.net/).
+Chances are that you are on this page because you have received an email invitation to an [Azure Lab Services](https://azure.microsoft.com/en-us/services/lab-services/) virtual machine preconfigured with [Remote Desktop Manager](https://remotedesktopmanager.com/) and [Devolutions Server](https://server.devolutions.net/).
 Each lab environment contains a complete, usable Windows domain with multiple machines that you can connect to for testing at your own pace.

 ## Accepting the invitation